Saint Thomas Christians: Failed attempts for reunification and solidification of the schism

 In 1751, Jacobite Maphrian Baselios Shakrallah Qasabgi came to Kerala.
-He was highly instrumental in replacing the East Syriac Rite with West Syriac Rite among the Puthenkūr faction.
+He was highly instrumental in replacing the East Syriac Rite with West Syriac Rite among the Puthenkur faction.
 He was accompanied by Gregorios Hanna Bakhudaidi, the Jacobite Archbishop of Jerusalem, and Yukhannon (Ivanios) Christophoros of Mosul, whom the Maphrian consecrated as a bishop during his tenure in Kerala.
-The delegation was sent from the Syriac Orthodox Patriarchate to firmly establish West Syriac Rite among the Puthenkūttukār and regularise the orders of their leader, Thoma V. However, Thoma V died without having reconsecrated, but having himself consecrated his successor as Thoma VI.
+The delegation was sent from the Syriac Orthodox Patriarchate to firmly establish West Syriac Rite among the Puthenkur and regularise the orders of their leader, Thoma V. However, Thoma V died without having reconsecrated, but having himself consecrated his successor as Thoma VI.
 Thoma VI strongly resisted the efforts of the delegation.
 Very often the Syriac Orthodox delegates selected their own candidates and ordained them as priests, without consulting Thoma VI.
-Meanwhile, the Pazhayakūttukār were being increasingly subjugated by their colonial Latin ecclesiastical administrators.
+Meanwhile, the Paḻayakūṟ were being increasingly subjugated by their colonial Latin ecclesiastical administrators.